falloutb1tch/Movie_Project/README.md

 # You come to me, on the day of my daughter's wedding, and ask me for a movie presentation?
 ## Overview

 Our team, consisting of Whitlee, Yiyi and Jacob, was asked to present three business recommendations as our company establishes its very own movie studio.
+If you'd like to follow along, you can do so [here](https://github.com/falloutb1tch/Movie_Project/blob/main/Final.ipynb).

 ## Business Understanding